JvFern4ndes/workProduction/README.md

 The development of the frontend of the project was done using vite.
 Vite is a tool with the aim of creating a simple and super fast development environment.
 Provides a lean development experience for modern projects.

+## Styled-components
+The frontend of the project was developed using styled-components.
+Basically, styled components is a library that makes it possible to write CSS code inside JavaScript.
+With it, you can create beautiful and functional websites.
+Also, gain more agility and precision in web development.